-Each item should be visually inspected whenever possible.
-Bigger items (computers, response vehicles, etc.) should have an asset decal (information/serial number) placed in a prominent location on each piece of equipment as per sub-recipient agency requirements.
+Each item selected for review should be visually inspected whenever possible.
+Bigger items (computers, response vehicles, etc.) should have an asset decal (information/serial number) placed in a prominent location on each piece of equipment as per Sub-Recipient agency requirements.
 The serial number should correspond with the appropriate receipt to confirm purchase.
 Photographs should be taken of the equipment (large capital expenditures in excess of \$1,000. per item).

 If an item is not available (being used during time of the site visit), the appropriate documentation must be provided to account for that particular piece of equipment.
-Once the tour/visual/spot inspection of equipment has been completed, the FDEM personnel will then conduct an exit conference with the grantee to review the findings.